goattrails/hb-goattrails/content/events/2024-baja-mexico/index.md

 * Mount fresh new front and rear tires prior to this trip.
   They will need to endure over 3,600 miles.
-  Most bikes will be 500 pound BMW F850GSes.
+  Most bikes will be 500 pound adventure bikes like BMW F850GSes.
+* Saddle Bags
+* Tail and/or Tank bag
-* Saddle bags, tail bag, and 2 gallons extra fuel container.
+* 2 gallons extra fuel (bladder or container)
 * Basic tools to handle flat repairs or minor tip overs.

 ### Weather